angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 TO
 :::

-This pile you should recognise easily.
+This pile you should recognize easily.
 It's a simple Cycler + mana pile using Brainstorm and Consider to be able to dig through the entire pile and surveil away the dead Force of Will.
 It gets around most of the interaction the opponent could be holding other than Endurance and :card[Surgical Extraction].
 This pile